List of HBO Max original programming

-HBO Max is an over-the-top subscription service owned and operated by Warner Bros.
-Discovery and run through Warner Bros.
+HBO Max (formerly Max) is an over-the-top subscription service owned and operated by Warner Bros.
+Discovery and run by Warner Bros.
 Entertainment.
 It distributes a number of original shows, including original series, specials, miniseries, and documentaries and films.
-The shows produced for HBO Max are dubbed "Max Originals".
-Max Originals are specifically made for audiences outside the traditional baseline HBO brand, while simultaneously working in parity with the HBO library.
-Content that is based on new and existing properties from WarnerMedia's subsidiaries will be distributed through HBO Max.
-Prior to the COVID-19 pandemic, HBO Max was scheduled to release 31 original series in 2020, with plans to grow to 50 series in 2021.
+The movies and television shows produced for HBO Max are dubbed "Max Originals".
+HBO Max is an expanded library of programming compared to the former HBO Now, which only carried HBO programming.
+Max Originals are specifically made for audiences outside of the traditional baseline HBO brand.